Promoting Literacy and Books for All Children

 DOLLAR FOR DOLLAR GIFT MATCH CHALLENGE

-In honor of Children’s Book World and in appreciation of our store staff, an anonymous donor and longtime friend of Children’s Book World has offered a GENEROUS $5,000 MATCHING GRANT, DOUBLING YOUR IMPACT BY MATCHING DOLLAR TO DOLLAR - UP TO $5000 TOTAL - DONATIONS TO READERS & WRITERS ROCK!
-RECEIVED BY DECEMBER 31, 2022.
+In honor of Children’s Book World and in appreciation of our store staff, an anonymous donor and longtime friend of Children’s Book World has offered a GENEROUS $5,000 MATCHING GRANT, DOUBLING YOUR IMPACT BY MATCHING DOLLAR FOR DOLLAR UP TO A TOTAL OF $5000 - ALL DONATIONS MADE TO READERS & WRITERS ROCK!
+BY DECEMBER 31, 2023.

 Donations of all amounts will be greatly appreciated.